 - 1 lemon (cut into thin slices)

-- Note – if using frozen fillets, thaw them before using.
+- Note – if using frozen fillets, thaw them before using them.

-- Stir together 1 tbsp lemon juice, 3 tbsp melted unsalted butter, 1 tsp minced garlic, ½ tsp hot paprika (or Kashmiri red chili powder), ½ tsp salt, and ½ tsp freshly cracked black pepper in a small mixing bowl.
+- Stir together lemon juice, butter, garlic, paprika, salt, and black pepper in a small mixing bowl.

-- Bake uncovered for 15-20 minutes or until the fish is flaky and fork-tender.
-Garnish with pepper flakes, lemon slices, and chopped parsley or cilantro, and serve hot.
+- Remove the tray from the oven and garnish the baked tilapia fish with pepper flakes, lemon slices, and chopped parsley (or cilantro), and serve hot.